2015 Wanda Chin Scholarship Recipients

 Wanda Chin Scholarship

-The 2016 Wanda Chin Scholarship application deadline is Friday, June 3rd, 2016.
-Download application form.
+The 2016 Wanda Chin Scholarship application deadline was Friday, June 3rd, 2016.
+We are no longer accepting applications for WMA 2016.

 The Wanda Chin Professional Development Scholarship helps to fund travel and registration for Western Museums Association (WMA) members who meet the following qualifications: